 Why I started this project

-I was born in California in 1980 to two Mexican immigrants who met in the fields while working.
-Raised in Boyle Heights, until I was about 12 years old.
-My family and I then moved to East Los Angeles and lived in a house that faced Whittier Blvd.
+I was born in California in 1980, daughter of two Mexican parents.
+I grew up on Los Angeles’ Eastside and lived in a house that faced Whittier Blvd.
 That is when I realized how rich my culture was and was not what we see in movies or in the television.
 From the age of 14-17, I was part of the party crew scene- a subculture organized by and for the youth in a time when many of my friends and relatives were in gangs.
 The gatherings occurred on the weekends and some weekdays in residential backyards and industrial warehouses throughout Los Angeles.
 Like most youth subcultures, music played a key role – we listened Techno, House and New Wave.
 Then on Sundays we cruised down the boulevard while bumping some oldies and freestyle.
 The Boulevard was a place where boys and girls met and exchanged telephone numbers.

 In an age before the Internet and social media, we utilized "party lines".
 We dialed a telephone number found on the flyer promoting the party and a pre-recorded message provided directions to the party.
 These flyers were distributed around high schools and parties.
 We also had map points.
 Map points were our meeting points for example a gas station or street where we picked up the directions to the party.